Great British Pub Awards 2020 – Winners Announced

 The White Horse's big-hearted manager missed his locals so much that he did a free two hour DJ set hosted on Facebook - not just once but every Friday during lockdown.
 It soon gained popularity getting over 1,000 views from all around the world.
 He also spent his spare time collecting for the local hospital's critical care ward and was recognised by the local church for his care and charity.

-Feeding the community
+Feeding the community - Winner

 Food has become an integral part of many pubs' offerings, and during lockdown many pubs shifted to run takeaway services and provided free meals to vulnerable people in their local communities.
 This award recognises those pubs that are a great example to the trade and kept food services going during lockdown.